"Social Justice and Equality - in search of John Cassel's epidemiology"

 (Example folders: Big challenges for public health; Choice, decision-making, cognition, neuroscience; Commercial interests; Demography, economics, geography; Education, schools, early childhood, youth; Environmental and occupational; Epidemiology, behavioral science, biological science, physical science; History and biography; Individuals, organizations, networks; Origins of our planet, life, and ourselves; Political economy; Practice resources; Public institutions, NGOs, philanthropy; Racism, sexism, stereotyping, hate groups; Religion and Ideology; Social medicine; Student protest; Government, voter-suppression, voting-counting irregularities; Transcendental Meditation and the David Lynch Foundation; UNC, NC, US policies and resources)

-Recorded interviews with UNC faculty and alumni (including John Anderson, Ronald Aubert, Lana Dial, Edward Ellis, Barbara Hulka, Michel Ibrahim, Sherman James, Bill Jenkins, Bert Kaplan, David Kleinbaum, David McCoy, Lauren McCullough, Bernice Otudeko, Cheryl Blackmore Prince, Diane Rowley, David Savitz, Victor Schoenbach, Carl Shy, Victoria Motley Washington, Allen Wilcox, Steve Wing, Stephen Zyzanski).
+Recorded interviews with UNC faculty and alumni (including John Anderson, Ronald Aubert, Lana Dial, Edward Ellis, John Hatch, M. Anita Page Holmes, Barbara Hulka, Michel Ibrahim, Sherman James, Bill Jenkins, Bert Kaplan, David Kleinbaum, David McCoy, Lauren McCullough, Bernice Otudeko, Cheryl Blackmore Prince, Theodore Parrish, Barbara Pullen-Smith, Diane Rowley, David Savitz, Victor Schoenbach, Carl Shy, Victoria Motley Washington, Allen Wilcox, Steve Wing, Stephen Zyzanski).

 Why haven't compelling epidemiologic data eliminated health disparities?, Victor J. Schoenbach.
 Presented September 23, 2017 at the American College of Epidemiology Minority Affairs Committee Workshop, New Orleans, LA (Slides, recording coming; an earlier version was presented on September 20 in the UNC Social Epidemiology Seminar)